 What is Tall Fescue?

 Grass that adapts well to clay soil is a rarity.
-Tall fescue grass is one such sod grass and it also has low mowing and fertilization needs.
+Tall fescue grass is one such sod grass, and it also has low mowing and fertilization needs.
 It does, however, need frequent deep watering in summer.
 It works as a lawn in either sunny or partially shady areas.

 Tall fescue is a turf grass with remarkable drought and heat stress tolerance.
 It is a coarse textured, dark green grass with rolled leaves.
 It spreads by seed primarily and does most of its growth in spring and fall.
 The grass has deep widely set roots.
-In spring the plant produces a short panicle 3 to 4 inches long with lance-like spikelets.
-Tall fescue grass is a bunch grass and established lawns may eventually have die out in some areas, requiring spring reseeding.
+In spring the plant produces a short panicle 3 to 4 inches (8-10 cm.) long with lance-like spikelets.
+Tall fescue grass is a bunch grass and established lawns may eventually die out in some areas, requiring spring reseeding.

 How to Grow Tall Fescue